 White Chemex filters are bleached through an oxidizing cleansing bath, followed by a series of hot water baths.

-The brown versions don’t go through the oxidizing process, which is why they have this natural brown color.
+The brown versions don’t go through the oxidizing process, which is why they have a natural brown color.

-When it comes to how much the filter affects coffee taste, the disadvantage of using natural filters is that they will more likely result in a slightly more papery-flavored coffee.
+When it comes to how much the filter affects coffee taste, the disadvantage of using natural filters is that they are more likely to result in a slightly more papery-flavored coffee.